Francis M. Drake: Personal life

+His wife died in Centerville on June 22, 1883.
+Drake died on November 20, 1903, aged 72, also in Centerville.

+Descendants

+Through his daughter Millie, he was a grandfather of Theodora Mary Shonts, who married French Duke Emmanuel d'Albert de Luynes.

+Legacy

 He founded and endowed Drake University in Des Moines, Iowa.
 It was named after him, and he served as president of the board of trustees.
-He also contributed to other colleges and gave to churches and missionary societies of many creeds.
-He died in Centerville, Iowa, in 1903, and is buried in Centerville’s Oakland Cemetery.
+He also contributed to Iowa College and Wesleyan College and gave to churches and missionary societies of many creeds.
+He died in Centerville, Iowa, in 1903 of diabetes, and is buried in Centerville's Oakland Cemetery.